TwelveLaboursDev/12-labours-api/README.md

 # Run the pytest, optional to use --timeout= to limit the time for each test case
 $ pytest (--timeout=<time in second>)
 ```

+Test is written for mode 1 which is mentioned in ENV part.

 # Developer Code Standards